Date Scones with Orange and Walnut

 My favorite way to enjoy these delicious scones is fresh out of the oven with some butter!
 They can also be enjoyed:

-- With a drizzle of my Cinnamon Infused Honey for some added warmth and spice
+- With a drizzle of my Cinnamon Infused Honey or whipped honey for some added warmth and spice

 - For breakfast with your morning coffee